phetsims/qa/doc/qa-book.md

 * type:multitouch - For issues that require multiple inputs.
 * type:performance - For performance issues, e.g. low frame rate, lag, etc.
 * type:question - For questions.
-* status:ready-for-qa - For issues ready to be confirmed by QA and then closed.
-(We're done with this issue, please confirm that it is fixed.)
-* status:ready-for-review - For issues that need to be looked over and reassigned to the developer.
-(We're not necessarily done with this issues, we just need some QA feedback.)

 ***